ductai05/fun-chatbot/README.md

 ## Features

 *   Answers questions on a variety of topics.
-*   Easy-to-use web interface built with Gradio.
+*   Easy-to-use web interface built with Streamlit.

 ## Installation